 (f) The cost of using machines on the farm is cheaper in the long run compared with the cost of farm-labour that is always rising.

-(g) It prevents bad agricultural practices such as complete burning all vegetation on new farmland.
+(g) mechanization prevents bad agricultural practices such as completely burning all vegetation on new farmland.

 (i) The use of machines in farming may attract young and educated persons to take up farming as- an- occupation.